rameshkunwar/React-Redux-Toolkit/README.md

-# Create React App with Redux Toolkit (installed separately) for learning purpose
+## This project uses CRA with Redux-Toolkit (installed separately).

+### Warning: This project uses Redux unnecessarily.
+Sole purpose of this project is to try Redux-Toolkit.

 ## Need API key for http://www.omdbapi.com/ to search movies